Contract Protocol Policy

 a.
 Contracts exceeding $250,000

-Any contractual agreements or sets of related contractual agreements that involve the University incurring costs of $250,000 or more over the life of the contract(s), as to which such expenditures have not been previously budgeted for, must also be reviewed and approved in writing by the Office of the Senior Vice President, Finance, Treasurer & CFO.
+Any contractual agreements or sets of related contractual agreements that involve the University incurring costs of $250,000 or more over the life of the contract(s), as to which such expenditures have not been previously budgeted for, must also be reviewed and approved in writing by the Office of the Executive Vice President, Finance, Treasurer & CFO.

 b.
 Review of Unrelated Business Income Tax Issues